syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

 ---
 layout: post
-title: Header and Footer in Maui AutoComplete control | Syncfusion
+title: Header and Footer in MAUI AutoComplete control | Syncfusion
-description: Learn about Header and Footer support in Syncfusion Maui AutoComplete (SfAutoComplete) control and more details.
+description: Learn about Header and Footer support in Syncfusion MAUI AutoComplete (SfAutoComplete) control and more details.
 platform: maui
 control: SfAutoComplete
 documentation: ug
 ---

-# Header and Footer in Maui AutoComplete (SfAutoComplete)
+# Header and Footer in .NET MAUI AutoComplete (SfAutoComplete)

-## Header and Footer in Maui SfAutoComplete
+## Header and Footer in .NET MAUI SfAutoComplete

 We can provide Header and Footer view in the dropdown in [`SfAutoComplete`] by enabling [`ShowDropDownHeaderView`] and [`ShowDropDownFooterView`].